User Community Service Desk Downloads

 To create the required Snowflake objects:

-How to set up Snowflake user account
+How to set up a Snowflake user account

 To set up a Snowflake user: